-Selinexor (KPT-330) is a first in class SINE™ XPO1 antagonist, being evaluated in multiple later stage clinical trials in patients with relapsed and/or refractory hematological and solid tumor malignancies.
-Our SINE™ compounds were the first oral XPO1 inhibitors in clinical development.
+Selinexor (KPT-330) is a first in class SINE XPO1 antagonist, being evaluated in multiple Phase 2/3 clinical trials in patients with relapsed and/or refractory hematological and solid tumor malignancies.
+Our SINE compounds were the first oral XPO1 inhibitors in clinical development.

 In May 2015, we initiated a Phase 2b clinical trial evaluating selinexor and low-dose dexamethasone, or low-dose dex, in patients with heavily pretreated multiple myeloma.
-The Selinexor Treatment of Refractory Myeloma, or STORM, study is a single-arm study evaluating the treatment of relapsed/refractory MM.
+The Selinexor Treatment of Refractory Myeloma, or STORM, study is a single-arm study evaluating selinexor as a treatment of relapsed/refractory MM.

 In addition to the STORM study, we initiated the Phase 1b/2 STOMP (Selinexor and Backbone Treatments of Multiple Myeloma Patients) study to evaluate selinexor in combination with existing therapies across the broader population in multiple myeloma.

-We intend to initiate a pivotal randomized Phase 3 study, known as the BOSTON (Bortezomib, Selinexor and dexamethasone) study in early 2017 which will evaluate selinexor in combination with bortezomib (Velcade®) and low-dose dexamethasone (SVd) compared to bortezomib and low-dose dexamethasone (Vd) in patients with multiple myeloma who have had one to three prior lines of therapy.
+We initiated a pivotal randomized Phase 3 study, known as the BOSTON (Bortezomib, Selinexor and dexamethasone) study in June 2017 which is evaluating selinexor in combination with bortezomib (Velcade®) and low-dose dexamethasone (SVd) compared to bortezomib and low-dose dexamethasone (Vd) in patients with multiple myeloma who have had one to three prior lines of therapy.